socool/docs-terraswap-io/content/_index.md

 # About

 Terraswap is a [Uniswap](https://uniswap.org/)-inspired automated market-maker (AMM) protocol implemented with smart contracts on the Terra blockchain.
 This enables a decentralized on-chain exchange for the various assets involved in Terra ecosystem.
+***
+## Participants

+Terraswap users can become trader, liquidity provider or both.

+A **trader** can exchange their token against the other through Terraswap using the price determined by the liquidity pool ratio.

+**Liquidity provider** adds equal value of two paired assets to their corresponding Terraswap pool, which increases liquidity for that market while maintaining the pool price.
+In this process, liquidity providers are rewarded by newly minted LP tokens.
+LP tokens represent the liquidity provider's share in the pool and provide the benefit of earning trading fee which is accumulated into the pool on every swap transaction.
+Liquidity providers can burn their LP tokens to withdraw their share from the pool.
+***
 # Terraswap Web Application

 **Terraswap Web Application is the official web frontend interface swap Terra native tokens and CW20 tokens.
 The web application is located [here](https://app.terraswap.io).**